apache/mynewt-site/docs/os/tutorials/ble_bare_bones.md

 Since our application will support BLE functionality, we need to give it access to a BLE stack.
 We do this by adding the necessary NimBLE packages to the app's dependency list.
-To enable a combined host-controller in the app, add dependencies for the NimBLE controller, host, and in-RAM transport to `apps/ble_app/pkg.yml`:
+To enable a combined host-controller in the app, add dependencies for the NimBLE controller, host, in-RAM transport, and persistence store to `apps/ble_app/pkg.yml`:

 ```hl_lines="6 7 8"
 pkg.deps: